 Challenges of a Marketing Manager:

 How do you properly analyze if your marketing is working or not?
 What metrics do you need to focus on?
-This is a major challenge facing modern Marketing Managers, and these days you should be measuring exactly what works and what doesn’t.
+This is a major challenge facing data driven marketing managers these days you should be measuring exactly what works and what doesn’t.

 You’ll need to ask yourself the following questions: